last updated 03-18-2023

 For example: Should you focus on more traditional freight dispatching, box truck dispatching service or auto transport dispatching?
-With the advent of same-day or next-day delivery trucking operations, there is a big demand in the box truck and sprint van dispatching.
+With the advent of same-day or next-day delivery trucking operations, there is a big demand for box truck and sprint van dispatching.

 A dispatching company's main source of revenue is the service fees they get from the trucking companies for their services.
-Average revenue of a trucking dispatching company is approximately $43,000.
+The average revenue of a trucking dispatching company is approximately $43,000.
 A trucking dispatcher typically handles 3 - 5 trucks.
 This means growing your truck driver network is where you'll make more money.

-A dispatcher spends a lot of time doing manual tasks for the trucking companies.
+A dispatcher spends a lot of time doing manual tasks for trucking companies.
 He spends a lot of time on the phone manually checking on the drivers, sending invoices and processing payments.